-The Snap-To-Object feature enables the committing of all the data of a specific snapshot, including metadata, to an object store.
-Unlike data lifecycle management processes, this feature involves all the snapshot, which includes data, metadata and every file.
+The Snap-To-Object feature enables the committing of all the data of a specific snapshot, including metadata, to an object-store.
+Unlike data lifecycle management processes, this feature involves all the snapshot's data, which includes data, metadata, and every file.

 The result of using the Snap-To-Object feature is that the object store contains a full copy of the snapshot of the data, which can be used to restore the data on the Weka cluster or on another cluster.
 Consequently, the Snap-To-Object feature is useful for a range of use cases, as follows:

 If a Weka cluster fails beyond recovery due to multiple failures or a structural failure such as fire or flood, snapshot data saved to an object store can be used to recreate the same data on another Weka cluster.
 This use case supports backup in any of the following Weka system deployment modes:

 Local Object Store: Weka SSD tier, hosts and object store tiers are located in one data center, but separated in different rooms or buildings.
 In such a deployment, a total failure obliterating all Weka system hosts will still have another live object store and it is possible to start new filesystems from the last snapshot.

 Remote Object Store: Weka hosts and object stores are located in different datacenters.
 In such a deployment, data is perfectly protected even if a complete data center failure occurs.

 Local Object Store Replicating to a Remote Object Store: A local object store in one data center replicates data to another object store using the object store system features, such as AWS S3 cross-region replication.
 This deployment provides both integrated tiering and Snap-To-Object local high performance between the Weka object store and the additional object store, and remote copying of data will enable the survival of data in any data center failure.